lovell/sharp/docs/api.md

 Enhance output image contrast by stretching its luminance to cover the full dynamic range.
 This typically reduces performance by 30%.

-#### overlayWith(filename)
+#### overlayWith(path)

 _Experimental_

-Alpha composite `filename` over the processed (resized, extracted) image.
+Alpha composite image at `path` over the processed (resized, extracted) image.
 The dimensions of the two images must match.

-* `filename` is a String containing the filename of an image with an alpha channel.
+* `path` is a String containing the path to an image file with an alpha channel.

 ```javascript
 sharp('input.png')